sneha-06-03/Audit/README.md

 The objective of this audit is to identify potential **data privacy vulnerabilities, risks, and compliance considerations** associated with the collection, processing, storage, and sharing of customer data.

-> **Note:** This is an academic/student audit.
-The risks identified below are areas for investigation and should not be interpreted as confirmed security incidents or legal violations.

 ---